 We are currently upgrading our customer portal for a better experience, if you need to change your next delivery date, please email us at firstname.lastname@example.org and we can assist you during this time

-Madly in love one week, and entirely miffed the next?
-Whether it’s a romantic partner, a family member or a friend, our own wellbeing plays a big role in relationships.
-And while every ‘body’ is different, women go through a powerful shift in hormones every month (hello period!).
-Not only does this incredible process create the ability to give life -it has natural side effects.
+Whether it’s a romantic partner, a family member or a friend, your own wellbeing has a great impact on your relationships.
+And while each body is different, all women go through a powerful shift in hormones every month, which has natural side effects.

 Therefore, know thyself.
-Your body is constantly engaged is a delicate balancing act as it transitions through the four phases that make up a woman’s monthly cycle.
-The most important thing you can do is to educate yourself - read on to get acquainted with the factors that impact your relationships in each phase.
+Your body is engaged is a constant balancing act as it transitions through the four phases that make up a woman’s monthly cycle.
+The most important thing to do is to educate yourself - read on and get acquainted with the factors that impact your relationships and performance in each phase.

 Power through your Period (days 1-5).
-Most of us don’t feel like a superwoman in the few days leading up to our period , but this is the time to conquer PMS!
-You can boost feel-good Serotonin levels and ease breast soreness with exercise, cutting down on caffeine, reducing your sugar intake and staying hydrated.
-All these things put you in a better mood, which reflects in your relationships, and keeps the body healthy and prepared for your next monthly cycle.
+Most of us don’t feel like superwoman in the few days leading up to our period, but now is the time to conquer PMS.
+You can boost feel-good serotonin levels with exercise, cutting down caffeine, reducing sugar intake and staying hydrated.
+All of these things put you in a better mood, which reflects on your relationships, and keeps your body healthy and prepared for your next monthly cycle.

-Estrogen is lowest during the start of your period and this is responsible for cramps, tiredness and exhaustion.
-Now is the time when the right types of exercise and self care routines can increase positivity and energy levels.
+Estrogen is lowest during the start of your period.
+This is responsible for period cramps, tiredness and exhaustion.
+So the right type of exercise and self care routines can increase positivity and energy levels.
 By day three of your period, estrogen levels start to rise and you might feel energetic, chatty and adventurous.

 What about PMS symptoms?
-PMS stands for Premenstrual syndrome, a constellation of physical and emotional symptoms that most women encounter in the week or two, or even a few days leading upto their period.
-You read that right, every month, 90% of menstruating women present with some symptoms of PMS.
+PMS stands for Premenstrual syndrome, a constellation of physical and emotional symptoms that most women encounter in the week leading upto, or a few days before the start of their period.
+That's right, every month, 90% of menstruating women present with some symptoms of PMS.
 So you’re in good company!

-Symptoms can come on as early as the middle of your monthly cycle, when your body is in the Ovulation phase (days 13-15).
+PMS symptoms can start as early as the middle of your monthly cycle, when your body is in the Ovulation phase (days 13-15).
 During this time, your ovaries release an egg - which, barring pregnancy, starts to dissolve.
-Your hormone levels drop.
-This sudden shift can lead to tiredness and emotions running high.
-You might cry easily.
-The same applies to conversations with people you love - something that usually wouldn't bother you might take on a new level of intensity.
+This causes hormone levels to drop.
+And the sudden shift can lead to tiredness and emotions running high.
+You might cry easily, and something that usually wouldn't bother you might take on a new level of intensity.
 Breathe.
-Deeply.
-A short guided meditation in the morning could help you recenter and refocus your emotions for the rest of the day.
+A short guided meditation in the morning can help you recenter and refocus your emotions for the rest of the day.

-Ever heard of the word ‘hangry’?
+Heard of the word ‘hangry’?
 Hormones are also responsible for regulating our blood sugar.
-After ovulation, you might be more sensitive to a drop in blood sugar, and missing a meal might make you less mindful of others!
-This happens because of the high progesterone levels in the week leading up to your period.
+After ovulation, you might be more sensitive to a drop in blood sugar, and missing a meal might make you less mindful of others.
+This happens because of progesterone levels are high in the week leading up to your period.
 Testosterone also surges in the Luteal phase (days 16-28), and could make your skin oily and sensitive, so eating right now is paramount.
 Make sure to get a healthy breakfast, and eat well balanced, regular meals throughout the day.